hamaluik/hermes/HELP.md

 - **Copy and modify**: Start with an existing message that's similar to what you need, then modify it

-### Working with Wizards

-- **Configure once**: Set up your database connection in Settings once, and all wizards will use it
-- **Override wisely**: Use the "Override Segment" toggle carefully - when disabled, wizards preserve your manual edits
-- **Patient-first workflow**: When building ADT messages, use the Patient Wizard first, then the Visit Wizard automatically searches for that patient's visits

 ### Understanding Field Structure

 - **Watch the cursor panel**: As you navigate the message editor, the cursor